MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Attributes.md

 ---
-title: Attributes
+title: attributes
-description: "Windows Commands topic for **Attributes** - Displays, sets, or clears the attributes of a disk or volume." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **attributes** - Displays, sets, or clears the attributes of a disk or volume." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na